Ethan-Gil/reddit-bot/README.md

 CLIENT_SECRET:  Reddit API Client Secret Key

+USERNAME:       Username for the Reddit account associated with the bot

+PASSWORD:       Password for the Reddit account associated with the bot
 >You'll need you sign up for a reddit account, and create an application at https://www.reddit.com/prefs/apps/